jeddchoi/FleaMarket/README.md

 The product register page is only shown to seller accounts.

 The product register page follows the member register page design.
 You have to input category, whether auction or not, name, price, description, and a single image.
 You can only input numbers inside the price input section.
 There is also an reset button right next to the upload button for deleting the image mistakenly uploaded.
+You can register auction products with no price to start from 0.
 Finally, you can register the product by pressing the 'register' button and if the product is successfully registered, it will lead to the detail page of the corresponding product.

 We used Bootstrap 4 card class for section design.